Tommy Lahiff

 In 1947, Lahiff was appointed as captain / coach of the Albury Football Club in the Ovens and Murray Football League (O&MFL).
 Albury won the O&MFL premiership under Lahiff in 1947.

 In 1949, Lahiff played in the South – Port Football Association for the Rising Star Football Club.

 In 1950, Lahiff played in the Saturday Morning Football League and was captain of the Postals Football Club.

 In 1951 and 1952 Lahiff was captain / coach of the Corowa Football Club in the O&MFL.
 Lahiff was still playing well enough to represent the O&MFL in 1952 against the South West Football League (New South Wales) in Leeton, NSW.

 Lahiff coached Sandringham Football Club in the Victorian Football Association 1954.

 He continued to coach in the 1960s, firstly at Port Melbourne in 1962 and then as caretaker coach of South Melbourne during the 1965 VFL season.

+Lahiff was also a cricketer, and at his peak he played 68 district First XI matches as a batsman for St Kilda between 1929/30 and 1935/36.

 Lahiff also used to broadcast football games on radio.
 At 3KZ he teamed up again with Harry Beitzel to form a much–loved combination.
 "Are you there, Tommy?"
 Beitzel would ask, to which Lahiff would invariably reply from the dressing room: "Can you hear me, Harry?"
 First at 3KZ, then at 3AW, 3AK and finally 3WRB, their on air partnership lasted more than three decades.

 Lahiff died in 1996.
 His funeral was held at the North Port Oval.